 How Angi Works for Consumers & Businesses

-Keep in mind that the businesses that benefit most from using Angi are typically home improvement or repair services―lawn care, general contractors, handy services, plumbing, electrical, pet grooming, roofers, pest control, and housekeeping―to name a few).
+The businesses that benefit most from using Angi are typically home improvement or repair services (e.g., lawn care, general contractors, handy services, plumbing, electrical, pet grooming, roofers, pest control, and housekeeping, to name a few).
 There are more than 700 categories listed, but some are super-specific, like local services for bat control, GE dryer repair, or overhead garage door repair.

-|You have the ability to reach a hyper-local target audience.||The cost to advertise isn’t transparent since it’s on a custom pricing basis
+|Cost to advertise via Angi Pro isn’t transparent since it’s on a custom pricing basis

-However, in the home services industry, profit margins vary tremendously.
-For example, while a residential home cleaning service may cost $80 per visit, many will get recurring business on a weekly, bi-weekly or monthly basis—and many for years to come.
-On the other hand, a contractor hired to build an addition or remodel a bathroom will make thousands of dollars, even tens of thousands with the one job.
+However, in the home services industry, profit margins vary.
+For example, while a residential home cleaning service may cost $80 per visit, many will get recurring business on a weekly, bi-weekly, or monthly basis—and many for years to come.
+In contrast, a contractor hired to build an addition or remodel a bathroom will make thousands of dollars, even tens of thousands, with one job.

-Best Alternatives to Angi
+Best Alternatives to Angie’s List

 Here are the top alternatives to Angi for business lead generation and conversion: